mdfjoseph/UFOs/README.md

 Updating the webpage by adding more search options allows users to filter through multiple criteria at the same time.
 There are now five (5) search filters for users:  1.
 Date, 2.
 City, 3.
 State, 4.
 Country, and 5.
 Shape.
-Users can enter in information for one search filter box or all of them in order to generate more in depth informaiton on UFO Sightings.
+Users can enter in information for one search filter box or all of them in order to generate more in depth information on UFO Sightings.

 ## Summary

 ### Drawback
-I would recommend creating dropdown arrow boxes so users can see a list of options and click on a specific one.
-Having to randomly enter in information could be cumbersome.
+I would recommend creating dropdown list in the search filter boxes because having to randomly enter in information could be cumbersome.

 ### Recommendations
+Please find below my recommendations for further development of this webpage:
 1. Adding graphics and videos of the UFO Sightings would be great!
 2. Adding and/or offering more commentary when a search is generated would also attract more users to the site.